-Income tax expense for the first quarter of 2016 increased compared to the same period in 2015 due to the reversal of our deferred tax valuation allowance in the third quarter of 2015, which required us to establish a full tax provision position for the first quarter of 2016.
-The difference between our statutory tax rate of 35% and our effective tax rate of 33.3% for the three months ended March 31, 2016 was primarily due to the benefits of tax preferenced securities.
-The difference between our statutory tax rate of 35% and our effective tax rate of 2.5% for the three months ended March 31, 2015 was primarily due to the impact of the changes in our overall valuation allowance against our deferred tax assets.
+Income tax expense for the first nine months of 2016 increased compared to the same period in the prior year.
+This change is primarily due to the reversal of our deferred tax valuation allowance in the third quarter of 2015 and because we were required to establish a full tax provision position in 2016.
+The difference between our statutory tax rate of 35% and our effective tax provision rate of 33.3% for the first nine months of 2016 was primarily due to the benefits of tax preferenced securities.
+The difference between our statutory tax rate of 35% and our effective tax (benefit) rate of (182.4)% was primarily due to the impact of the changes in our overall valuation allowance against our deferred tax assets.